WordPress/gutenberg/packages/components/src/select-control/README.md

 ### Behavior

-A SelectControl includes a double-arrow indicator.
-The menu appears layered over the select.
+A SelectControl includes a double-arrow indicator, unless the `multiple` property is set to `true`.
+If the `multiple` property is not set to `true`, then the menu appears layered over the select, otherwise the select will be expanded to show multiple options at once.

 #### Opening and Closing

 Once the menu is displayed onscreen, it remains open until the user chooses a menu item, clicks outside of the menu, or switches to another browser tab.
+However if  the `multiple` property is set to `true`, the menu will always be visible within the select itself.

 ### Content Guidelines